VarunSambanni/remote-packet-sniffer/README.md

 ## Getting Started

+- Insert the MongoDB URI in packetSniffer/packetSniffer.py and backend/app.js

-- Run the python file on the remote device
+- Run the python file located in packetSniffer, on the remote device

   ```console
   python packetSniffer.py